Automatic Fire Alarms - false alarms

 A building owner or manager can seek a waiver for the false alarm charge through their AFASP.
 The AFASP will provide advice on the process and documentation required to request a waiver.
 The application for waiver must be made not more than 180 calendar days from the FRNSW invoice date.

 FRNSW officers attending incidents do not have authority to waive unwanted alarm charges.
-Pursuant to the Fire Brigades Act 1989, section 43 [external link], waiver or reduction of unwanted alarm charges is at the discretion of the Commissioner.
+Pursuant to the Fire and Rescue NSW Act 1989, section 43 [external link], waiver or reduction of unwanted alarm charges is at the discretion of the Commissioner.

 More detailed information on the FRNSW waiver process can be found in the Automatic fire alarm service agreement guideline no. 4 Application to Waive AFA False Alarm Charges.